padrino/padrino-web/source/blog/2011-10-06-padrino-0-10-4-hot-fix-release-yard-documentation-and-more.md

 Recently, [Etienne Lemay](https://github.com/EtienneLem) brought two important bug reports to our attention after the 0.10.3 release.
 Both of them were issues affecting newcomers and were addressed in this release:

--   Fixes issue with new “sinatra-flash” dependency in generated Gemfile: [commit](https://github.com/padrino/padrino-framework/commit/f4014fca5a6e706e88d110e9321459c208c06582)
+- Fixes issue with new "sinatra-flash" dependency in generated Gemfile: [commit](https://github.com/padrino/padrino-framework/commit/f4014fca5a6e706e88d110e9321459c208c06582)
 - Fix exception when template rendering is logged in certain cases: [commit](https://github.com/padrino/padrino-framework/commit/fc7fbe92a994f2687fe8bce1dbdf13b3c01fd641)

 Glad these were reported quickly so we could fix them as soon as possible.
 Regression tests were put in place to ensure these issues cannot happen again.

 ## Documentation